CODA-Prompt: COntinual Decomposed Attention-based Prompting for Rehearsal-Free Continual Learning: Experiments

 \section{Experiments}

 We benchmark our approach with several image datasets in the class-incremental continual learning setting.
 We implemented baselines which do not store training data for rehearsal: Learning without Forgetting (LwF)~\cite{li2016learning}, Learning to Prompt (L2P)~\cite{wang2022learning}, and DualPrompt~\cite{wang2022dualprompt}.
-Additionally, we report the upper bound performance (i.e., trained offline) and performance for a neural network trained only on classification loss using the new task training data (we refer to this as FT).
-We also compare to three rehearsal-based methods to provide additional context to our results: Experience Replay~\cite{chaudhry2019tiny}, Bias Correction (BiC)~\cite{wu2019large}, and Dark-Experience Replay++ (DERP++)~\cite{buzzega2020dark}.
+Additionally, we report the upper bound performance (i.e., trained offline) and performance for a neural network trained only on classification loss using the new task training data (we refer to this as FT), and include an improved version of FT which uses the same classifier implementation\footnote{See \SMa{} for additional details} as L2P/DualPrompt (referred to as FT++).
+We also compare to Experience Replay~\cite{chaudhry2019tiny} to provide additional context to our results.
 We implement our method and all baselines in PyTorch\cite{paszke2019pytorch} using the ViT-B/16 backbone~\cite{dosovitskiy2020image} pre-trained on ImageNet-1K~\cite{russakovsky2015imagenet}.
 Our contribution includes faithful PyTorch implementations of the popular prompting baselines L2P and DualPrompt, which were released in JAX\cite{wang2022dualprompt,wang2022learning}.
-Our implementations of the competing methods actually achieve slight boosts in the performance of DualPrompt in most benchmarks, as well as significant performance boosts in L2P due to the improved prompting type\footnote{As discussed in Section~\ref{sec:prelim_b}, we use pre-fix tuning over prompt-tuning for all implementations as is is shown to work best for continual learning~\cite{wang2022dualprompt}.} (which we refer to as L2P++).
+Our implementations of the competing methods actually achieve slight boosts in the performance of DualPrompt in most benchmarks, as well as significant performance boosts in L2P due to the improved prompting type\footnote{As discussed in Section~\ref{sec:prelim_b}, we use pre-fix tuning over prompt-tuning for all implementations as is shown to work best for continual learning~\cite{wang2022dualprompt}.} (which we refer to as L2P++).

 DualPrompt uses length 5 prompts in layers 1-2 (referred to as \emph{general} prompts) and length 20 prompts in layers 3-5 (referred to as \emph{task-expert}) prompts.
 We insert prompts into the same layers as DualPrompt (layers 1-5) for CODA-P and use a prompt length of 8 and 100 prompt components, which were chosen with a hyperparameter sweep on validation data to have the best trade-off between performance and parameter efficiency.
 Because our approach introduces more learnable parameters compared to DualPrompt, we include a variant of out method \textbf{CODA-P-S} which uses a smaller number of parameters equal to DualPrompt for additional comparison.
 We show that our method outperforms other methods even under this condition, while still retaining the capability to scale if desired.